Linaro/website/_posts/current/blog/2020-09-02-linaro-engineering-highlights-for-august-2020.md

 ---
-layout: post
-title: Linaro Engineering Highlights for August 2020
+author: jon.burcham@linaro.org
+category: blog
+date: 2020-09-14 04:19:30+00:00
 description: This blog covers the many developments the teams at Linaro have been working on during August including the initial TVM AI compiler performance numbers on ARM64, using energy model to stay in TDP budget, thermal notifications with Netlink, how the ARM32 Linux kernel decompresses and the history of the Linux kernel and Linaro at one million commits.
-date: 2020-09-14T04:19:30.000Z
 image: /assets/images/content/10-year-graphic-horizonal1.png
+layout: post
 tags:
 - Linaro
-  - TVM
 - Arm
 - AI
-  - Cortex-A
-  - AutoTVM
 - Arm64
 - Linux
 - Kernel
-  - ARM32
-  - Linux kernel decompresses
-  - compressed kernels
-  - 1 million commits
-  - Arm ecosystem
+- Arm Ecosystem
 - LKFT
-  - 5.8 kernel
-  - Hulk Robot
-  - Syzbot 3
-  - 0-day
-  - Coccicheck
-  - Kernel CI
-  - Coverity
-category: blog
-author: jon.burcham@linaro.org
+title: Linaro Engineering Highlights for August 2020
 ---

 # Initial TVM AI Compiler Performance Numbers on ARM64